-Coplanar vectors: are vectors lying in a common plane, such as shown in Fig. 1.6, which both lie in the plane of the paper, may also be added by expressing each vector in terms of "horizontal" and "vertical" components and adding the corresponding components. $\mathbf{A} + \mathbf{B}$
+Division of a vector by a scalar is merely multiplication by the reciprocal of that scalar.
+3. Coplanar vectors: Coplanar vectors are vectors lying in a common plane, such as shown in Figure (1.6), which both lie in the plane of the paper, may also be added by expressing each vector in terms of "horizontal" and "vertical" components and adding the corresponding components. $\mathbf{A} + \mathbf{B}$ 4.
+Equal vectors: